tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 "Just get down!"

-I didn’t understand what he meant, until something seemed to snap inside my head, and my perception shifted, thd barrier inside my mind crumbling.
+I didn’t understand what he meant, until something seemed to snap inside my head, and my perception shifted, the barrier inside my mind crumbling.
 I was aware of the guy lurching toward the shutters and pulling them down.

-When freezing cold air slammed into me, I didn’t feel it.
+When cutting night air slammed into me, I didn’t feel it.

 There was a sleek black car in pursuit of us.
 Green Hoodie was struggling to stay upright, throwing his arms out, his panicked yelling to the others in the front clanging in my head.

 "Drive slower!
 I can't reach–" The van door swung outwards with him still clinging on.

+"--It!"

 But I could barely register his yells, or the people who were after us.